-The book starts off strongly, as the author quickly establishes Robie’s impressive abilities by allowing the reader to follow him on his two most recent assassination missions overseas.
-Will Robie is also approaching his 40th birthday, therefore you get the sense that he has been doing this for a long time and has spent years honing and perfecting his skills.
+The book starts off sharply, as the author quickly establishes Robie’s impressive abilities by allowing the reader to follow him on his two most recent assassination missions overseas.
+Will Robie is also approaching his 40th birthday; therefore you get the sense that he has been doing this for a long time and has spent years honing and perfecting his skills.

 Upon the successful completion of these missions and return to his home in Washington D.C., Will patiently awaits his next assignment.

 To his surprise, Will’s next target is not a violent drug lord or well-funded terrorist leader located halfway across the globe, but instead, is an American citizen and Federal employee situated close to home in Washington D.C… Will’s backyard.

 While on the mission, Robie suddenly refuses to carry out his orders and – after a second unseen shooter finishes the job – Will is immediately on the run, becoming a target himself.